 Tell me what you think.

-THIS TRIP IS GOOD FOR any reasonably fit person of (need I say this?) any age, with the caveat that some may want to skip or shorten harder days by using the many public transportation and taxi options available along the Tour du Mont Blanc.
-The path itself is well marked and virtually always obvious—especially the primary route—but steep, rocky, and sometimes muddy in places.
-The highest passes reach almost 9,000 feet (over 2600m), so good hiking footwear and an appropriate layering system, with waterproof-breathable shells, are necessary.
+THIS TRIP IS GOOD FOR anyone in moderately good physical condition, including children, with the caveat that some may want to skip or shorten harder days by using the public transportation and taxi options available along the Tour du Mont Blanc.
+The route is well marked and virtually always obvious—especially the primary route—so basic map-reading skills are adequate to find your way without any major problems.
+There are also enough other trekkers on the TMB, speaking several languages, that you can often ask directions if needed.